Epidemic spreading in group-structured populations: Methods

 \subsubsection{College housing/attendance network}

 Also, we consider a dataset containing information about class attendance of students who resided in the Indiana University Bloomington (IUB) campus during the Fall 2019 semester~\cite{deom2021data}.
 The dataset comprises $N = 10,132$ students.
 We use layer $\ell=1$ to represent housing, and group together students living in the same floor of a dormitory building or in the same Greek house.
 We form $Q^{(1)} = 396$ groups of average size $\langle q^{(1)} \rangle = 25.58$.
-Please note that the size of the various groups is not constant, see Fig.~S7.
+Please note that the size of the various groups is not constant, see Fig.~S12.
 We use layer $\ell=2$ to represent class interactions.
 Each student in the dataset is associated to one of the $218$ degree programs (e.g., Law, Mathematics, Physics) and $6$ education levels (i.e., Freshman, Sophomore, Junior, Senior, Master, and Ph.D.).
 On the basis of our data, we form $Q^{(2)} = 600$ blocks of average size $\langle q^{(2)} \rangle = 16.86$, by grouping together students belonging to the same degree program and education level.
 Note that not all possible compartments defined by the pairs degree program/education level contain at least one student.
-Also for layer $\ell=2$, the size of the various groups is not a constant, see Fig.~S7.
-Network layers considered in the analysis of the IUB dataset are generated according to the Lancichinetti-Fortunato-Radicchi (LFR) model~\cite{lancichinetti2008benchmark}.
-This is a variant of the SBM designed to deal with non-identical community sizes as observed in the IUB data.
+Also for layer $\ell=2$, the size of the various groups is not a constant, see Fig.~S12.
+Network layers considered in the analysis of the IUB dataset are generated according to the LFR model.
 Inputs required for the generation of the topology of layer $\ell$ are the average degree $\langle k^{(\ell)} \rangle$, the mixing parameter $\mu^{(\ell)}$, and the community-membership vector $\vec{\sigma}^{(\ell)}$.
 For the generation of the topology of the graph layer $\ell$, we first set the degree of each node to be a random variate extracted from a Poisson distribution with average $\langle k^{(\ell)} \rangle$.
 We then connect pairs of nodes at random, taking care of preserving for each node its pre-assigned degree value, as well as the ratio $\mu^{(\ell)}$ between inter-community and total connections.